 5. Executive Sessions of Outside Directors.
 Each Board meeting will include an executive session of the non-management directors with no management director or other present or former member of management present to discuss such topics as the non-management directors determine.
 At least once a year, an executive session of only the independent directors (as determined by the definition in the pertinent listing standards of the New York Stock Exchange) shall be held.
 The lead independent director will call and preside at such executive sessions.

 1. Number and Structure.
-The Board has four standing committees: Audit, Compensation, Governance and Nominating, and Finance.
+The Board has three standing committees: Audit, Compensation and Governance and Nominating.
 The Governance and Nominating Committee reviews the committee structure annually and makes recommendations for changes, if any, to the Board.

 2. Assignment of Committee Members.
 The Governance and Nominating Committee, after consultation with the Chairman of the Board and the Lead Independent Director, recommends to the Board the members and chairpersons of all other committees.
 The Board does not have a fixed policy mandating rotation of committee assignments since special knowledge or experience may suggest that a director serve on a committee for an extended period of time.